edesweb/mirouter/README.md

 ### .htaccess

-You should configure a `.htaccess` file on one  document root to activate automatically MiRouter
+You should configure one `.htaccess` file on a document root to activate automatically MiRouter.

-.htaccess sample file, this redirects all to {*document_root*}/mirouter.php
+*.htaccess* sample file, this redirects all to {*document_root*}/mirouter.php
 ```
 <IfModule mod_rewrite.c>
   RewriteCond %{REQUEST_FILENAME} !-f